When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 It’s worth pointing out that we rarely walk into random restaurants.
 Nearly every place we visit is researched or crowdsourced beforehand, to make sure that we consistently find the best and most authentic.

 Speaking of coffee, Vietnamese coffee is some of the best in the world.
 Hanoi has many interesting cafes, some of which are hidden in plain sight like Pho Hang Trong and Quán Bún Thang Bà Đức.
 If you’d like to visit some of the city’s best and most Instagrammable cafes, then you can check out our Hanoi coffee guide.

-This article contains affiliate links, meaning we’ll earn a small commission if you make a booking or reservation at no extra cost to you.
+This article on the best Hanoi restaurants contains affiliate links, meaning we’ll earn a small commission if you make a booking or reservation at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!